 - Older generations are more familiar with telephones than computers.
 That’s why they will feel more comfortable and secure with making a phone call rather than writing an inquiry

 Take on also poor network coverage and be ready to address complaints when people fail to get in touch with your support reps.
 On top of it, a client may be put on hold due to the customer support expert’s workload.
 Do you want to face irritation every step of the way?

-#5 On-site customer service
+6. On-site customer support

-Unlike other types of customer service, on-site support has only one significant drawback: it may be time-consuming and may pose a challenge to reach a client at the fixed time.
+Unlike other types of customer service, on-site support has significant drawbacks.
+One of them is that it’s time-consuming and may pose a challenge to reach a client at a fixed time.
 But as for a customer’s part, everything boils down to absolute advantages.

 And last but not least, by performing on-site support, you can strengthen the brand quality through the display of your specific knowledge.